radondb/radondb-clickhouse-operator/docs/grafana_setup.md

  where `svc.cluster.local` is k8s-cluster-dependent part, but it is still rather often called with default `svc.cluster.local`
  - Access: choose **proxy**, which means Grafana backend will send request to Prometheus, while **direct** means "directly from browser" which will not work in case of k8s-installation.

 By now, Prometheus data should be available for Grafana and we can choose nice dashboard to plot data on.
-Altinity supply recommended [Grafana dashoard][altinity_recommended_dashboard] as additional deliverables.
+RadonDB supply recommended [Grafana dashoard][radondb_recommended_dashboard] as additional deliverables.

 ## Manual installation Grafana Dashboard

 In order to install dashboard:
  1. Navigate to `main menu -> Dashboards -> Import` and pick `Upload .json file`.
- 1. Select recommended [Grafana dashoard][altinity_recommended_dashboard]
+ 1. Select recommended [Grafana dashoard][radondb_recommended_dashboard]
  1. Select a Prometheus data source from which data would be fetched
  1. Click **Import**

-By now Altinity recommended dashboard should be available for use.
+By now RadonDB recommended dashboard should be available for use.

 More [Grafana docs][grafana-docs]